Best Tips for Looking After and Styling your Naturally Curly Hair

 If you have Naturally Curly Hair and have been lucky enough to received your CurlyEllie Mini Works or Full Works and want to know where to start or what order to use your goodies...
 This is great starting point.

-There is a general way to use it but everyone has their own set routine that they embrace after experimenting with our full collection.
+There is a general way to use the Collection but everyone has their own routine that they embrace after experimenting with our Full Collection.